S-2632

 Plain Language

 Carriers and utilization review organizations must periodically review and revise the performance, use, and outcomes of AI tools used in utilization review to maximize accuracy and reliability.
-This is an ongoing operational obligation — not a one-time pre-deployment check.
-The statute does not specify review frequency, methodology, or documentation requirements, leaving those details to the carrier's discretion.
+This is a continuing obligation — not a one-time pre-deployment check — and requires ongoing operational monitoring and improvement of the AI system.

 Statutory Text